Achieving your goals isn't a slam dunk. Can you do what it takes to meet them?

 As you're crafting your goals, you should also take care to take your big picture goals (e.g. becoming the top-performing sales rep in the company 5 years in a row, making $1,000,000 a year, getting promoted to Senior Vice President, owning the Milwaukee Bucks, retiring at 45…well, maybe 56½) and align them to shorter term goals, including what you need to do this year, this quarter, this month, this week, and today.

 Sometimes when we're working with salespeople to craft their goals and actions they get hung up on having "the right template" or detailed tracking mechanism, and since they don't have it, they don't even get started.
 Don't fret too much about the tracking sheet, but do concentrate on taking a step toward your goal every day.
+If you're looking for a template, you can download our Goal Setting Worksheet.

 As I write this post, I still can't fit into those suits, but Dwight Howard has nothing on me under the boards.